netgoatfr/mcpypanel/README.md

 It is not working for the moment.
 (I'm actively coding this masterpiece)

-This, if I manage to get it working, it could be really useful for everyone, from just people who want a server to big server owner, with all this features.
+This, if I manage to get it working, could be really useful for everyone, from just people who want a server to big server owner, with all of the features.

 You want more infos, or request a feature: open an issue with, as a title, your request.